 What is forensic video analysis?

-Forensic Video Analysis is the scientific examination comparison and/or evaluation of video in legal matters.
+Forensic Video Analysis is the scientific examination, comparison and/or evaluation of video in legal matters.
 Our forensic video analysis services assist the trier of fact to determine the authenticity of a video recording.
-Through video authentication analysis and forensic science we can provide edit detection and tampering services.
-Many of our clients believe that their digital video recordings are manipulated or edited.
-We often find that when people experience a traumatic event, their interpretation of the event is altered.
-Some clients even believe because a video has been edited, that is is not authentic.
+Our forensic video analysis and video authentication services, such as tampering and edit detection, provide our clients with forensic testing to confirm the integrity of their video recordings.

 THE IMPORTANCE OF AN ORIGINAL VIDEO RECORDING